-Ages go I had read Lynne Truss’s Eats, Shoots & Leaves – a zero tolerance approach to punctuation and I still remember reading that.
-So just by looking at the author’s name I picked up this book to read for I was sure it would be good entertainment for the time I spend reading the book.
-And yes, it was a hilarious, mysterious and maverick read.
+Ages ago I had read Lynne Truss’s Eats, Shoots & Leaves – a zero-tolerance approach to punctuation.
+And I still remember reading that.
+So just by looking at the author’s name, I picked up this book Cat out of Hell to read.
+I was sure it would be good entertainment for the time I spend reading the book.
+And yes, it was a hilarious, mysterious and Maverick read.

-A short book and a very quick read.
+Cat out of Hell is a short book and a very quick read.
 Brilliant & innovative storytelling and a story that manages to balance so many diverse elements.